 We aren’t talking about just any mouthwash here.

-There are specially-formulated mouthwashes that were created for the sole purpose of treating and preventing dryness.
+There are specially-formulated mouthwashes that was for the sole purpose of treating and preventing dryness.

 In fact, using a regular mouthwash containing alcohol will facilitate cottonmouth and make it worse.